ucsd-cse30-f17/pa4-public/README.md

 ### 4. Testing your functions
 It is really important to write good tests to detect errors in your code and make sure they work as expected.
 You will also need your tests to help you figure out what is wrong in the buggy implementations later for the README question.
+#### You will be graded on your tests based on how many bad implementations your test can catch described in the README
-For this assignment, we highly recommend that you use the framework for C called CuTest to write tests.
+For this assignment, you need to use the framework for C called CuTest to write tests.
 We provide you the following:
 cutest: This is the folder that contains all that you need to use CuTest. runtests.c: The main driver to run all tests. test.c: The file where all your tests should be in.